rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_artifacts.md

   RDS_PROTECTION
   BASIC - Represents the basic set of permissions required to onboard the feature.
-  SERVER_AND_APPS
+  SERVERS_AND_APPS
-  BASIC - Represents the basic set of permissions required to onboard the feature.
+  CLOUD_CLUSTER_ES - Represents the basic set of permissions required to onboard the feature.
   -> Note: When permission groups are specified, the BASIC permission group must always be included.